 Viavision’s packaging is attractive and uncluttered.
 An original poster adorns the slip case cover and a simple image of the Space Ark is on the actual disc case.
 A trailer in perfect condition is accompanied by a photo gallery that contains a surfeit of unfamiliar stills of the cast, mostly the three leads.
 Ninety minutes of Arnold Leibovit’s interviews with George Pal collaborators are assembled as a special extra (names below).

-They note that George Pal didn’t inject a monster into the movie, as had just been shown to guarantee sci-fi success with The Thing from Another World.
-Newman’s ability to pull in the wildest horror film references leads me to think that he hasn’t seen some of the less-available sci-fi pictures — he doesn’t mention Gorath, which did indeed add a monster for commercial appeal.
+They note that George Pal didn’t inject a monster into the movie, as had just been shown to guarantee sci-fi success for The Thing from Another World.
+Newman’s ability to pull in the wildest horror film references leads me to think that he hasn’t seen some of the less-available sci-fi pictures — he doesn’t mention Gorath, which did add a monster for commercial appeal.

 When they praise the movie’s rollercoaster launching ramp, the commentators say that it’s unique.
 Not only is it much like the ramps used for WW2 V-1 cruise missiles, similar rollercoaster launchers feature in the Russian moon rocket epic Kosmitcheskiy reys (1936) and Satellite in the Sky (1956), as well as 1940’s Weltraumschiff 1 startet … , a glorified short subject predicting the future of a Nazi space program. →

 Viavision lists a running time of 79 minutes when the show on their disc is 83 minutes… I think somebody referenced a compressed PAL running time.

 Video: Very Good ++ plus-plus